ukparliament/sprintnotes.outputs/10/index.md

 # Sprint 10

-Hello, I'm [Fred](https://twitter.com/mcghie_f), a product manager working on beta.parliament.uk.
+Hello, I'm [Fred](https://twitter.com/_mcghief), a product manager working on beta.parliament.uk.
 At the end of each sprint I'm going to write an update about what the outputs team have done and what we have learned.

+We're in the beta phase of research briefings.
+Helping people access information so they can better understand topics and debates in Parliament.

 If you'd like to read about another team, [Alan](https://twitter.com/alanmayers) writes up sprint notes for the [people team](https://ukparliament.github.io/sprintnotes.people).
 Alan has taken over from Colin who left us to return to the Department of Health and Social Care.